EN | FR

 Responsibilities:

-• Translate business requirements into a cohesive system architecture.
+• Translate business requirements into a cohesive architecture.

-• Ensure integration between modules and external systems is seamless.
+• Ensure seamless integration between modules and external systems.

 • Maintain alignment between design and functional goals.